onqtam/headjack/src/business_models.md

 > "A recent example of questionable attribution: I tweeted about my e-mountain bike, Jason Calacanis (of all people) saw it and asked about the model.
 Someone posted a review from bikeradar.com, and Jason (I don’t know if this is true) probably googled for it and maybe bought it.
 Who deserves the attributions credit?
 According to Google (surprise, surprise), it’ll be Google … and they’ll take all the credit, which is why Google is worth so much and Twitter so little." - [source](https://www.thepullrequest.com/p/attribution-rules-the-world-and-itll)

 de-duplication through content addressing & adding traceability of content helps paint the picture what happened when and by who - aiding attribution.
-Infrastructure companies on which interfaces get deployed on can handle such tracking within them but since all the data is openly broadcasted competing services could offer alternative business models.
+Infrastructure companies on which applications get deployed on can handle such tracking within them but since all the data is openly broadcasted competing services could offer alternative business models.

 > "Whether it be circulation numbers for 19th-century newspapers (the start of the printed ads business), or Nielsen ratings for pre-cable TV that determined ads rates there, there’s never been a media ecosystem that didn’t have attribution." - [source](https://www.thepullrequest.com/p/attribution-rules-the-world-and-itll)